DongyoonKim-Roy/AndroidNote/Activity VS Fragment.md

     }
 }
 ```
 They are component of fragment screen.
-From example, Fragment1.kt is Main with black background.
-Fragment2.kt is secondActivity with white background.
+From example, Fragment1.kt is Main with black background and Fragment2.kt is secondActivity with white background.